otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03.md

 }
 ```

-A `model` is used to define a database table.
+- A `model` is used to define a database table.
 In this case, we are defining an `Institution` table.
+- The `@id` directive is used to specify the primary key.
+- The `@default` directive is used to specify the default value.
+- `uuid()` is a function that generates a **UUID** (Universally Unique Identifier).
-The `@id` directive is used to specify the primary key.
-The `@default` directive is used to specify the default value.
-The `@autoincrement` directive is used to specify that the value should be automatically incremented.
-The `@unique` directive is used to specify that the value should be unique.
-The `@default(now())` directive is used to specify that the value should be the current date and time.
-The `@updatedAt` directive is used to specify that the value should be updated when the row in the table is updated.
+- The `@unique` directive is used to specify that the value should be unique.
+- The `@default(now())` directive is used to specify that the value should be the current date and time.
+- The `@updatedAt` directive is used to specify that the value should be updated when the row in the table is updated.

 > **Resource:** <https://www.prisma.io/docs/orm/prisma-schema/data-model/models>